Nyerguds/MobiusMapEditor/README.md

 * Added a dialog for the image export.
 * Middle mouse and space no longer make the cursor change on the map tile preview panel.
 * Added multithreading to all heavy processing functions.
 This means the window will no longer freeze up while loading or saving maps, but will instead have all functions disabled, while showing a little box that shows what it is doing.
+* In Celltrigger mode, if a selected trigger is already linked to objects, the trigger labels on these objects will be indicated in yellow.

 ### Possible future features